How is Beep Kickball played for fun?

 Every player wears a blindfold to equalize the differences in vision.
 I recommend everyone practice for a few minutes first without a blindfold and that very young children not be required to wear one until they are comfortable.

 Be sure to have enough sighted safety people to yell FREEZE, FREEZE, FREEZE if a collision is imminent.
+ANYONE can stop the play if they are concerned about safety.

 Here are a few highlights of playing beep kickball recreationally.
 Modify these guidelines according to your group, be flexible and have fun!
-This is a work in progress!

 - A team has 5 players on the field